-Income Taxa
+Income Taxes

+For 2009, income taxes increased \$3.2 million as compared to 2008.
 For 2008, income taxes increased \$3.4 million as compared to 2007.
-For 2007, income taxes increased \$3.9 million as compared to 2006.
-The increase in income tax for 2008, as compared to 2007, was due to higher pretax income.
-The effective tax rate was 37.7%, 39.9%, and 39.7% in 2008, 2007, and 2006, respectively.
-The effective tax rate was affected by the benefit from an additional tax deduction for the qualified production activity deduction for income attributed to the production of water.
+The increase in income tax for 2009, as compared to 2008, was due to higher pretax income and a higher effective tax rate.
+The effective tax rate was 40.4%, 37.7%, and 39.9% in 2009, 2008, and 2007, respectively.
+The effective tax rate is impacted by the allowable tax benefit from an additional tax deduction for the qualified production accounting for income attributed to the production of water.
 The tax rate is also affected by the flow through method of accounting for income taxes which resulted from differences between tax depreciation and book depreciation on both pre-1982 assets, as well as all California assets.
 The flow through method of accounting is described in the Summary of Significant Accounting Policies in the Notes to Consolidated Financial Statements.
 We anticipate the reversal of federal tax depreciation on pre-1982 assets to continue in future years; however, its effect on our tax provision is uncertain due to the offsetting flow-through of state tax depreciation, which continues to increase with capital additions and the impact of cost to remove of pre-1982 assets.